navyaveepuru/AI4EO_final_project/README.md

 For inland water body detection, a K-means model with 𝑘=2 can be used to segment pixels into water and non-water classes without requiring labeled training data.
 While less accurate than supervised methods due to lack of ground truth guidance, K-means can be useful in rapid assessments or regions lacking labeled datasets (Pekel et al, 2016).

+## Environmental cost of this research project

+We are using the CodeCarbon Python library to track the environmental cost of this code.
+CodeCarbon is a lightweight, open-source Python library designed to estimate the carbon footprint of code execution.
+By tracking the energy consumed by computing resources (CPU, GPU, RAM) and considering the location’s energy grid carbon intensity, CodeCarbon provides an estimate of the environmental impact of running a particular script or model (Hanna, 2022).
+This is especially useful for tracking and comparing the CO2 emissions of the different machine learning algorithms we use in this project, as training models can be computationally intensive.

+## For an explanation of what the results suggest about the machine learning techniques and which algorithm is the best, please refer to the text in the Google Colab file.

 ## References

 Belgiu, M. and Drăguţ, L., 2016.
 Random forest in remote sensing: A review of applications and future directions.
 ISPRS Journal of Photogrammetry and Remote Sensing, 114, pp.24–31.
 Available at: https://doi.org/10.1016/j.isprsjprs.2016.01.011